Booligoosh/codetheweb.blog/learn/css.md

 8. [The comprehensive guide to CSS flexboxes][t8]
 9. [How to create a full-page hero image (HTML & CSS)][t9]
 10. [Styling a navigation bar using CSS][t10]
+11. [CSS text properties, and how to use Google Fonts on your website][t11]

 # Other resources you may find useful
 These are just other articles I have written about stuff that isn't programming, but will help you along your web development journey.